-What Is Radioiodine Therapy?
-It is a nuclear medicine treatment that helps shrink or destroy a part or an entire thyroid gland.
+Radioiodine Therapy Definition: It is a nuclear medicine treatment that helps shrink or destroy a part or an entire thyroid gland.
 It is a common treatment for those with thyroid cancer and overactive thyroid.

 The treatments, though, don’t stop the production of TSH.
 There is still the risk of recurrence.

 The doctor may prescribe TSH suppression as a thyroid hormone therapy to prevent it.
-It introduces high dosages of thyroxine.
+It introduces high doses of thyroxine.